 - The County and Cities should establish priority lists of dirt roads to pave and should pave them as funding allows. - Cities can increase walkability by continuing to build out their sidewalk networks, which includes improving and maintaining pedestrian crosswalks.
 A Sidewalk Master Plan could help to prioritize these projects.
-Sidewalks should be included in all new residential developments. - Throughout the County and Cities, improvements should be made to storm drainage, road surfaces, sidewalk facilities, and curbs.
+Sidewalks should be included in all new residential developments.
+Funds are available through GDOT for this. - GDOT has monies available for Rails to Trails Program throughout the region.
+Berrien County and the Cities have an opportunity to work with other communities within the region.
+The SGRC may be able to assist with this. - Throughout the County and Cities, improvements should be made to storm drainage, road surfaces, sidewalk facilities, and curbs.
 The on-going maintenance of these facilities will improve the community's appearance, facilitate a higher quality of life for residents, and create a pull factor for businesses considering locating in the area.